wang1043241397/BERTrend/README.md

 - `Parameters`: Include all BERTopic parameters.
 Choose the embedding model carefully based on your data language.
 The embedding model can run locally (a GPU is recommended); it is also possible to use a remote embedding service.

+We recommend to use a remote embedding service (this is now the default config) as it simplifies the computing.

+The change of configuration can be done in: [services_default_config.toml](bertrend/config/services_default_config.toml).

+An example of a very simple implementation to deploy a separate embedding service can be found here: https://github.com/rte-france/wattelse/tree/main/wattelse/api/embedding. (this implementation is compatible with our code)

 ![parameters](docs/images/parameters.png)

 Please refer to the [BERTopic documentation](https://maartengr.github.io/BERTopic/algorithm/algorithm.html) for parameter details.